rumca-js/webtoolkit/README.md

 PageResponseObject().is_invalid()
 ```

-To check if response is captcha protected [TBD]
+To check if response is captcha protected
 ```
 PageResponseObject().is_captcha_protected()
 ```